 TSF Protected Data are the data used for security functions, and whose integrity only is required.
 In the definition of the TOE, they include the setting values of security functions excluding TSF Confidential Data.
-For example, TSF Protected Data include user IDs, information on users who are authorized to use the basic functions, information on the owners of document data, etc.
+For example, TSF Protected Data include user IDs, information on user permission for the basic functions, information on the owners of document data, etc.